filiperomero2/ViralUnity/README.md

     $ ~/ViralUnity/SCRIPT/ViralUnity.sh --LIBDIR ~/LIBRARIES/RUN_1/ --OUTDIR ~/ANALYSIS/RUN1/ --REF ~/REFERENCE_GENOMES/reference.fasta --ADAPTERS ~/trimmomatic/adapter.fa --MINCOV 200 --MINLEN 30 --HEADCROP 20 --THREADS 6

 The output directory contains 2 report files, one with assembly statistics and other with a timestamp for each sample processing.
-In addition, four directories are also created, comprehending QC reports for raw and filtered data, mapping and variants associated files and consensus sequences.
+In addition, three directories are also created, comprehending QC reports for raw and filtered data, mapping and variants associated files and consensus sequences.

 ## Notes